JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 #### Demonstration

-The demonstration will take place tbc

-The demonstration session is expected to last n.
+The live demonstration session will be scheduled upon successful delivery and is expected to last one hour or more.

 #### Deliverables